ChrisOlv/DE_steam_review_pipeline_analysis/readme.md

    MD_DB_NAME=<your_database_name>  # Optional, defaults to steam_analytics
    ```

+## dataviz (temporary)
+Download and install Power BI (https://www.microsoft.com/fr-fr/download/details.aspx?id=58494)
+You will need to use your Github token and email adress in order to connect to source files

 ## GitHub Actions

 The GitHub Actions workflow is defined in `.github/workflows/llm_enrichment.yml`.
 It includes two jobs:
 - **Ingest Steam Data**: Runs `steam_ingest.py` to fetch and store new reviews.
 - **Run Enrichment**: Runs `enrich_sentiment.py` to analyze and enrich the reviews, followed by exporting the results to Parquet files.

-The workflow is scheduled to run every four hours and can also be triggered manually.
+The workflow is scheduled to run every 1hour and can also be triggered manually.

 ## Contributing